-Our Booking & Appointment plugin for WooCommerce will work with all these different product types perfectly whereas WooCommerce Bookings plugin creates its own product type for Bookable products so it does not work with any other product type.
-This is a huge advantage as often you will need to create different products like Variable Product, Subscription Products, Product Bundles, etc. to meet your complex booking requirements.
+Our Booking & Appointment Plugin for WooCommerce will work with all these different product types perfectly whereas the WooCommerce Bookings plugin creates its own product type for Bookable products so it does not work with any other product type.
+This is a huge advantage as often you will need to create different products like Variable products, Subscription Products, Product Bundles, etc. to meet your complex booking requirements.

 You can take a look at the example booking products we have created with different product types on our demo site here.

 Suppose your customer has booked a hotel room on your Booking website and for some reason, they want to reschedule the dates of their booking, with the WooCommerce Bookings plugin your customers will have to contact you (Website Administrator) to reschedule the bookings from the backend.
 Whereas with our Booking & Appointment plugin your customers will be able to reschedule their bookings on their own from their My Account page with real-time availability of that booking product.